Designing Low-Maintenance Green Roofs for Apartment Buildings: A Step-by-Step Guide

 - Grasses: Little blue oat grass or feather reed grass add texture.

 - Herbs: Thyme and oregano are hardy and give residents a scent surprise when the wind blows.
+These herbs are perfect for residents who want to grow a year‑round food garden on a balcony.

 Avoid anything that needs deep soil or frequent pruning.
 I love mixing a few sedums with low‑grow grasses – the result is a carpet that stays green even in a dry summer.